 In length, they amount to a novelette, but they aren't a conventional story from the standpoint of plot; instead they're an introduction to the characters and setting of the book, showing how they all met at the beginning of their freshman year.
 Consider it a DVD extra, a sort of behind-the-scenes look at the story.

-If you would like to download it to your e-reader instead, you can obtain a free copy in epub or mobi formats from Book View Cafe.
+If you would like to download it to your e-reader instead, you can purchase an ebook copy for ninety-nine cents from the following vendors:

 "So," I said, "how different does it look?"